• Skip to primary navigation

 Also, if you don’t want to use them and prefer to use very academic language, then that is fine too.

-In the past I have advised students to use academic ways to give examples and opinions, but this is only because I was afraid that they would overuse personal pronouns throughout the whole essay.
+In the past, I have advised students to use academic ways to give examples and opinions, but this is only because I was afraid they would overuse personal pronouns throughout the essay.

 It should also be noted that you have many things to be worrying about when writing your essay, so adding in the worry of counting how many personal pronouns you are using should not be encouraged.
 Relax.